5 Weathering, Erosion, and Sedimentary Rocks

 Water is a universal solvent, meaning it dissolves more substances than any other commonly found, naturally occurring liquid.
 The water molecules use polarity and hydrogen bonds to pry ions away from the crystal lattice.
 Water is such a powerful solvent, it can dissolve even the strongest rocks and minerals given enough time.

 5.2 Weathering and Erosion

-Bedrock refers to the solid crystalline rock that makes up the Earth’s outer crust.
-Weathering is a process that turns bedrock into smaller particles, called sediment or soil.
+Bedrock refers to the solid rock that makes up the Earth’s outer crust.
+Weathering is a process that turns bedrock into smaller particles, called sediment.
 Mechanical weathering includes pressure expansion, frost wedging, root wedging, and salt expansion.
 Chemical weathering includes carbonic acid and hydrolysis, dissolution, and oxidation.

 Erosion resistance is important in the creation of distinctive geological features.
 This is well-demonstrated in the cliffs of the Grand Canyon.
 The cliffs are made of rock left standing after less resistant materials have weathered and eroded away.
 Rocks with different levels of erosion resistance also create the unique-looking features called hoodoos in Bryce Canyon National Park and Goblin Valley State Park in Utah.

 Mechanical weathering physically breaks bedrock into smaller pieces.
 The usual agents of mechanical weathering are pressure, temperature, freezing/thawing cycle of water, plant or animal activity, and salt evaporation.